phanindragollapalli/GVP-Monitoring-System/Code/gui/README.md

   - Missing dependencies (install packages in `requirements.txt`).
   - Model incompatible (not TorchScript nor compatible state dict).
 Consider exporting to TorchScript or using the exact architecture definition used in training.

-If you want, I can:
-- Wire each model to the exact training code's preprocessing/postprocessing (recommended for accuracy).
-- Add a settings panel to change image preprocess sizes and thresholds.
-- Save per-model outputs automatically to a chosen folder.